lliangzii/Relic_Skin_For_CheeseCake_SlimeVR_Tracker/README.md

 Sometimes the colorful silkscreen for 1mm PCB thickness may too expensive, you can use Case_TypeC_1.6mm.stl for 1.6mm PCB thickness.
 If you use this Case, DO NOT use Li-po battery >8.4mm thickness!

-You can edit the PCB with EasyEDA PRO Editor (import the .epro file): https://easyeda.com/
+You can edit the PCB with EasyEDA PRO Editor (import the .epro2 file): https://easyeda.com/

 Original repository: https://github.com/Sorakage033/SlimeVR-CheeseCake